Do I need a business license as an independent contractor?

 Most state laws don’t require independent contractors to have a business license, except for Alaska and Washington state.
 Even if your state doesn’t require a license, many municipalities do.

 Your local county or city government may require a general business license, a business tax certificate, or a tax registration certificate.
-They all refer to the same thing—a legal document that allows you run your own business operations in your area.
+They all refer to the same thing—a legal document that allows you to run your own business operations in your area.

-In some areas, you might not need a business license if you’re doing business as yourself, in your own name, although you should check with your local authorities to make sure.
-Your local chamber of commerce, or your county or city clerk’s office, would be a good place to find information on what’s required and the license application process.
+In some places, you might not need a business license if you’re doing business as yourself, in your own name, although you should check with your local authorities to make sure.
+Your chamber of commerce, or your county or city clerk’s office, would be a good place to find information on what’s required and the license application process.

 If you sell goods or services to the public, you may need a sales tax permit.
 You would have to collect and pay any applicable sales taxes or business taxes as well.
 The Internal Revenue Service requires independent contractors and self-employed individuals to report and pay self-employment taxes on net income of more than $400 per year.